ktor-doc-jp/ktor-doc-jp/advanced/build-from-source.md

    > Could not generate a proxy class for class me.champeau.gradle.JMHPluginExtension.
 ```

-You might have forgotten to use the gradle wrapper (`./gradlew`) or your default installed
+You might have forgotten to use the gradle wrapper (`./gradlew`), or your default installed
 gradle version is lower than 4.3.

-To ensure that it works, please use the gradle wrapper instead.
+Always use the gradle wrapper for best results!